 Some companies will not use you as a contractor if you are not covered by your own workers’ compensation insurance policy.
 It does not make sense for them to take on the risk of using an uninsured contractor because if you’re injured, they’ll have to pay out of pocket and can also be sued.
 Businesses are legally permitted to ask you to show a certificate of insurance (COI) if you want to contract with them.

 Even if you are a sole proprietor or small business owner working alone, you might choose to buy workers’ comp coverage for yourself simply because it just makes good sense, especially if your work involves high-risk activities like construction.
-If you are injured or become ill while performing your work, you’ll be covered by your own workers’ comp policy.
-That way, you won’t have to try to get your personal health insurance company to cover your illness or injury—something most health insurers won’t do.
+If you are injured while performing your work, you’ll be covered by your own workers’ comp policy.
+That way, you won’t have to try to get your personal health insurance company to cover your injury—something most health insurers won’t do.
 Health insurance companies also won’t provide partial reimbursement for lost wages the way many workers’ compensation policies will do.

 If you use an independent contractor, subcontractor, or leased employee to perform work for you, even part-time, you may be required to get workers’ comp coverage (again, refer to your state’s laws).
-Keep in mind though that if you’re not required to have coverage and choose not to get it, you can be held liable for injuries or illnesses that happen on the job.
-Best practice is to have coverage for yourself and anyone who works for you or to be sure they show proof of coverage for themselves.
+Keep in mind though that if you’re not required to have coverage and choose not to get it, you can be held liable for injuries that happen on the job.
+The best practice is to have coverage for yourself and anyone who works for you or to be sure they show proof of coverage for themselves.